UdayLab/PAMI/docs/manuals/utilityDatabase.md

      1   | (Bread,1$), (Jam,2$), (Butter, 1.5$)
      2   | (Bat, 100$), (Ball, 10$)
      3   | (Pen, 2$), (Book, 5$)

-## What is the format of utility transactional databases in PAMI?
+### Format to create a utility transactional databases in PAMI
 The utility transactional database must exist in the following format:

      itemA<seo>itemB<sep>...<sep>itemN : total utility : utilityA<sep>utilityB<sep>...<sep>utilityN

 _The 'total utility' represents the total utility value of items in a transaction._

-**Note:**
+### Rules to create a utility transactional database

 1. The default separator, i.e., <sep>, used in PAMI is tab space (or \t).
 However, the users can override the default separator with their choice.
 Since spatial objects, such as Point, Line, and Polygon, are represented using space and comma, usage of tab space facilitates us to effectively distinguish the spatial objects.

-1. Items, total utility, and individual utilities of the items within a transaction have to be seperated by the symbol ':'
+2. Items, total utility, and individual utilities of the items within a transaction have to be seperated by the symbol ':'

-## Give an example of a utility transactional database?
+### An example of a utility transactional database

       Bread   Jam     Butter:4.5:1    2   1.5